 Students in this program may opt to specialize in a particular area of the field, such as marketing and sales, information systems management, event administration or food service management.
 Regardless of the specialty chosen, the following topics are typically covered in these programs:

 - Personnel management

 - Hospitality laws

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment for lodging managers was expected to increase by 8%, about as fast as the national average for all occupations, between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for lodging managers was expected to increase by 1%, slower than the national average for all occupations, between 2018 and 2028.
 Applicants who hold at least a bachelor's degree in the field are generally the most competitive applicants, and the best employment prospects will likely be at luxury hotels.
-As of May 2015, the median annual salary for lodging managers was $49,720 according to BLS figures.
+As of May 2018, the median annual salary for lodging managers was $53,390 according to BLS figures.

 Continuing Education Information

 Hotel administration graduates who are interested in advanced research positions or professorships might decide to pursue a doctoral degree in a related field.
 Options include Ph.D. programs in Hotel Administration and Hospitality Management.